-The California Quail was first introduced to Vancouver island in the late 1880’s and right from the start, their numbers began to increase.
-For the next 70 years they prospered and you could see them everywhere.
-But sometime in the 1950’s their numbers began to fall.
-One must assume that this would be a direct result of habitat loss.
-Today, they can still be found in open tracts of land surrounded by bush, but they are very common.
-These beautiful small birds have blueish upper parts and brown wings. the under coloration on the belly looks almost scale like.
+The California Quail was brought to Vancouver Island sometime between 1880 and 1890 and their numbers began to increase right away.
+For the next 70 years, their numbers increased until you could see them everywhere.
+But then during the ’50s, their numbers began to decrease.
+I would assume that this would be a direct result of habitat loss.
+Today, they can still be found in open tracts of land surrounded by bush, but they are not very common.
+These beautiful small birds have blueish upper parts and brown wings. the under coloration on the belly looks almost scale-like.
 Both sexes have the common black feathers on the head that all quails have, this is more pronounced in the males.
-Males have a black head with white stripes and the females head is mottled brown with a darker distinct eye stripe. they are about the size of a pigeon.
+Males have a black head with white stripes and the female’s head is mottled brown with a darker distinct eye stripe. they are about the size of a pigeon.

 They nest on the ground in thick vegetation.
-The nest is built from grasses, leaves and rootlets.
+The nest is built from grasses, leaves, and rootlets.
 From the time the eggs are laid to the fledglings take flight is about a month.
-In the fall several family groups will gather together in what is commonly called a covey.
+In the fall, several family groups will gather together in what is commonly called a covey.

 There was also a release of mountain quail, and they could be seen at higher elevations, but there has not been a sighting since the 1990s.